coshinen/blog/pages/quotes.md

 > Sherlock Holmes, [The Adventures of Sherlock Holmes, A Scandal in Bohemia](https://www.pagebypagebooks.com/Arthur_Conan_Doyle/The_Adventures_of_Sherlock_Holmes/ADVENTURE_I_A_SCANDAL_IN_BOHEMIA_p2.html){:target="_blank"}:
 > * You see, but you do not observe.
 The distinction is clear.

-> Sherlock Holmes, [The Memoirs of Sherlock Holmes, The Final Problem](https://www.pagebypagebooks.com/Arthur_Conan_Doyle/Memoirs_of_Sherlock_Holmes/Adventure_XI_The_Final_Problem_p5.html){:target="_blank"}:
-> * Let me pay you one in return when I say that if I were assured of the former eventuality I would, in the interests of the public, cheerfully accept the latter.

 > Sherlock Holmes, [The Sign of the Four, Sherlock Holmes Gives a Demonstration](https://www.pagebypagebooks.com/Arthur_Conan_Doyle/Sign_of_the_Four/Sherlock_Holmes_Gives_a_Demonstration_p2.html){:target="_blank"}:
 > * How often have I said to you that when you have eliminated the impossible whatever remains, HOWEVER IMPROBABLE, must be the truth?